 There are many variations of this soup, some people add carrots, potatoes, add kefir, radishes or even tomatoes.
 If slicing the vegetables into thin long straws isn’t your thing, feel free to diced them, julienne or even grate them.

-Svekolnik Cold Borscht (Свекольник)
+Svekolnik Cold Beet Soup (Свекольник)

 Svekolnik Cold Beet Soup (Свекольник) is simply a vegan cold borscht recipe without cabbage, much loved and full of vitamins.
 Like Holodnik or Okroshka, or Gazpacho, cold summer soups are perfect on a hot summer's day.
 A vegetarian and Vegan dinner.
 In Russia, it's all about the beets.